MicrosoftDocs/windows-itpro-docs/windows/security/threat-protection/microsoft-defender-atp/microsoft-threat-experts.md

 > [!NOTE]
 > Discuss the eligibility requirements with your Microsoft Technical Service provider and account team before you apply to the managed threat hunting service.

 If you're a Microsoft Defender for Endpoint customer, you need to apply for Microsoft Threat Experts - Targeted Attack Notifications to get special insights and analysis that help identify the most critical threats so you can respond to them quickly.
-Apply for Microsoft Threat Experts - Experts on Demand if you want to consult with our threat experts on relevant detections and adversaries.
+Reach out to your account team or contact your Microsoft representative subscribe to Microsoft Threat Experts - Experts on Demand to consult with our threat experts on relevant detections and adversaries.

 To enrol to Microsoft Threat Experts - Targeted Attack Notifications benefits, go to **Settings** > **General** > **Advanced features** > **Microsoft Threat Experts - Targeted Attack Notifications** to apply.
 Once accepted, you will get the benefits of Targeted Attack Notifications.

-To subscribe to Microsoft Threat Experts - Experts on Demand, contact your Microsoft representative.

 See [Configure Microsoft Threat Experts capabilities](https://docs.microsoft.com/windows/security/threat-protection/microsoft-defender-atp/configure-microsoft-threat-experts#before-you-begin) for details.